rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 >  If you want to know more about the [Pro version then click here!](https://rextheme.com/best-WooCommerce-product-feed/)

 ## Privacy Policy
-WooCommerce Product Feed Manager uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
+Product Feed Manager for WooCommerce uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
 This helps us to troubleshoot problems faster & make product improvements.

 Appsero SDK **does not gather any data by default.** The SDK only starts gathering basic telemetry data **when a user allows it via the admin notice**.
 We collect the data to ensure great user experience for all our users.